 Eastern Garter Snake

-This subspecies of garter snake is the most common snake in Connecticut and is the dominant breed in the eastern United States.
-Though it may surprise some when it pops out from a small crevice, it poses no threat whatsoever to humans.
+This is the most common snake in Connecticut.
+Though an eastern garter snake may surprise some when it pops out from a small crevice, it poses no threat whatsoever to humans.

 Since the eastern garter snake is too small to eat people, it prefers to stick to its diet of amphibians, worms, fish, and slugs.
 For this reason, it likes to hang out around grassy areas with some kind of water source, such as a pond or stream.